Chiang Mai, the largest city in northern Thailand, has wonderful options for Thai food lovers.

 - #5 – Paak Dang – Romantic Riverside Restaurant by the Ping River

 - #6- Cherng Doi – One of the Best Chiang Mai Restaurant in Nimman

-- #7- Toy Roszab – Best Chiang Mai Thai Restaurant for Grilled Meat in The Old City
+- #7- Toy Roszab – Best Chiang Mai Thai Restaurant for Grilled Meat near The Old City

 - #8- Khao Soy Mae Sai – Best Chiang Mai Restaurant for Northern Thai Soup

 - #9 – Nong Bee’s Burmese Restaurant & Library – Best Chiang Mai Restaurant For Burmese Food